asarfa/Adia_Lab_Competition/README.md

 most recent 10% reserved for validation.
 Early stopping is used to prevent model overfitting, this is triggered when the model’s spearman loss on the validation set did not improve for 3 consecutive epochs.
-To prevent leakage, which takes place when the training set contains information that also appears in the validation, the training-validation sets are separated by a gap of 1 day as the labels are derived from 1 overlapping datapoint.
+To prevent leakage, which takes place when the training set contains information that also appears in the validation, the training-validation sets are separated by a gap of 1 date as the labels are derived from 1 overlapping datapoint.
 Due to the stochastic nature of neural networks, the seed has been set to the default value 42 for reproducibility and consistent results.
 Gradient clipping was set to the default value 1 to prevent exploding gradients during training.
-The size of the universe being non-constant through time, it has been a necessary step to fix the size during the model's training.
+The size of the universe being non-constant through time, it has been a necessary step to fix it during the model's training.
 There are a number of advantages to this, such as memory and computation efficiency, consistent input size, etc.
 The training size has been set at the 95th percentile (3951), using padding for the shorter cases and random sampling with the longer cases.
 This approach ensures that the majority of stocks are adequately represented in the listings, while also dealing with long tail cases.
-Thanks to masking, which ignores the line whose target value is equal to the mask value when calculating the loss, padding shorter cases do not not affect the loss calculation.

 ### Hyper-Optimization